 Docker

 You can get a Dolt Docker container using our official Docker images.
-Both images support linux/amd64 and linux/arm64 platforms and updated on every release of Dolt.
+Both images support linux/amd64 and linux/arm64 platforms and are updated on every release of Dolt.
 Older versions are also available, and tagged with the Dolt version they contain.
 The source of the Dockerfiles can be found here

 Docker Image for Dolt CLI